 How to Present Soft Skills That Get You Shortlisted?

-Soft skills cannot be credibly claimed in a resume and must be demonstrated through behavioural evidence.
-The primary vehicle for soft skill demonstration in the hiring process is the behavioural interview answer, structured using the STAR method: Situation, Task, Action, Result.
-The STAR method is the mechanism through which a soft skill claim becomes a soft skill demonstration, because it forces the candidate to provide a specific real example rather than a general assertion.
+Soft skills cannot be credibly claimed on a resume.
+They must be demonstrated through behavioural evidence.
+The primary vehicle for soft skill demonstration is the behavioural interview answer.
+Structure these using the STAR method: Situation, Task, Action, Result.
+STAR forces a specific real example rather than a general assertion.

 | Soft Skill | Common Interview Question | What the Evidence Should Show |